The do’s and don’ts to break your dating rut…

 A middle ground is needed.
 A guy in a dating rut needs to start dating outside of his comfort zone, but the step needs to have some intention behind it.

-So read on to find out the helpful and unhelpful ways to break your dating rut.
+Now, let’s get on to ways to break your dating rut.

 Do Make Small Changes